carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 * Use common files formats (can be domain specific)
 * Always use .csv or .xls files for numerical data.
-Never make data tables in word or pdf,
+**Never** share data tables as word or pdf,
 * Provide underlying numerical data for all plots and graphs
+* Convert proprietary binary formats to the open ones.
+  For example
-* Convert proprietary binary formats to the open ones, for example convert Snapgene to Genbank, microscopy multistack images to OME-TIFF
+ convert Snapgene to Genbank, microscopy multistack images to OME-TIFF

 #### Reusable

 1. Attach licence file.
-Generally, without an explicit licence the data cannot not be re-used.
+Licence explicitly declares conditions and terms by which data and software can be re-used.
 Here, we recommend:
     * for data [Creative Commons Attribution (CC BY)](https://creativecommons.org/licenses/by/4.0/) licence,